loganwhite/notes/matplotlib/plot_skeleton.md

     # looking (show in the scientific expression way)
     plt.xscale('log')

-    # draw a vertical line
+    # draw a vertical line, the length of the line can be ranged from
+    # 0 ~ 1 which is a relative value.
     plt.plt.axvline(x = 45000, linewidth=0.8, ls='dashed')

     # get current axe